epfl-ada/ada-2024-project-conquistada/README.md

 ## Methods

-1. Data pre-processing:
+**1. Data pre-processing:**
   + Transforming the numerical columns to numbers
   + Transforming columns that list things to actual lists.
 This makes handling the data easier, such as for one hot encoding
   + One-hot encoding of categorical data (genre, language…)
   + Scaling of cost/revenue to take time into consideration.
 Transforming revenue to log revenue, to account for the skewed distribution of revenues (see notebook)
-2. Initial data analysis:
+**2. Initial data analysis:**
   + plotting success vs different features
     + scatter plots for continuous features (runtime, budget, year…)
     + bar plots for categorical data (languages, actors…)
   + Computation of Pearson/Spearman correlation coefficients
   + Regression analysis, and Random Forest for feature importance
   + Analysis of movie summaries, sentiment analysis, readability...
-3. Comparative study between financially successful and highly rated movies:
+**3. Comparative study between financially successful and highly rated movies:**
-  + Clustering: try to establish different clusters of movies according to their genre, contry of production, budget...
+  + Clustering: Establish clusters of movies according to their genre, budget, country of production...
-  + Tree based models to determine feature importance for both cases (financial success and high ratings)
+  + Tree based models to determine feature importance for both financial success and high ratings
-  + Supervised ML models to predict both types of success
+  + Supervised ML models to predict both economical and critical successes
-  + Compare/contrast of movie features amongst highly rated movies / financially successful movies
+  + Analysis of relevant features amongst highly rated movies and financially successful movies
+    + Research of a feature combination that can lead to an excellent movie both financially and critically